Distributed Ledger Technology for IoT: Parasite Chain Attacks: The Biased Random Walk Algorithm

 The other key parameter of the SPC is the order, $k$.
-There are two factors at play for an attacker when it comes to choosing $k$.
-The higher the choice of $k$, the more likely the MCMC walk is to jump on to the chain.
-However, more links to the main Tangle also means more opportunities to jump back on to the Tangle from the SPC.
-An interesting relationship arises between the probability of selecting an SPC tip, the attacker's choice of $k$, and the MCMC walk backstepping probability parameter $q$.
-This relationship is illustrated in Figure \ref{Fig: SPC kq}.
+There are two factors to consider for an attacker when it comes to choosing $k$.
+The larger the choice of $k$, the more likely the BRW is to step on to the parasite chain.
+However, more links to the main Tangle also means more opportunities to step back on to the Tangle from the SPC (since at every step the particle has the chance to backstep).
+The relationship between the probability of selecting an SPC tip, the attacker's choice of $k$, and the BRW backstepping probability parameter $q$ is illustrated in Figure \ref{Fig: SPC kq}.

+{ As a final note, we want to stress that to maximise its chance of success, an attacker will try to attach the SPC by the time the original transaction gets confirmed by the network, independently of its computing power $\mu$.
+In fact, to wait less time would lead one of the two transactions to be orphaned before they get confirmed.
+To wait more time, on the other hand, would also reduce the attacker's chance of success, as it would lead to the original transaction’s cumulative weight to grow larger.
+Therefore, the parameter $T_{DS}$, while dependent on the time it takes for a transaction to be considered confirmed by the network (which may depend on various heuristics), is independent of $\mu$.}